Warehouse: Railway warehouses

 Warehouses were built close to the major stations in railway hubs.
 The first railway warehouse to be built was opposite the passenger platform at the terminus of the Liverpool and Manchester Railway.
-There was an important group of warehouses around London Road station (now Piccadilly station).In the 1890s the Great Northern Railway Company's warehouse was completed on Deansgate: this was the last major railway warehouse to be built.
+There was an important group of warehouses around London Road station.
+(Note: Now Piccadilly station) In the 1890s, the Great Northern Railway Company's warehouse was completed on Deansgate: this was the last major railway warehouse to be built.

 The London Warehouse Picadilly was one of four warehouses built by the Manchester, Sheffield and Lincolnshire Railway in about 1865 to service the new London Road Station.
 It had its own branch to the Ashton Canal.
 This warehouse was built of brick with stone detailing.
 It had cast iron columns with wrought iron beams.

 As part of its diversification activities, CWC developed a warehousing facility of Railway land along a Railway siding as a Pilot Project at Whitefield Goods Terminal at Bangalore after entering into an agreement with Indian Railway.
 This project started operation since February 2002 and resulted in attracting additional traffic to the Railways, improvement in customer service and an increase in the volumes of cargo handled by CWC.
 The success of this project led CWC to consider developing Railside Warehousing Complexes at other centers also throughout near identified Rail Terminals.